 Greater use of real-time cameras, including on buses and at facilities

 Status: The Real Time Information Center is staffed by a team of non-sworn police personnel who remotely monitor cameras on trains and light rail/bus rapid transit stations.
 Cameras are monitored from 6 a.m. to 2 a.m., 7 days a week.

 Expanded employee training on mental health, de-escalation, and personal safety

 Status: More than 700 operators have completed Red Kite Project training, which explores what leads people to act out and how to effectively respond when they do.

 Clearer and more prominent communication about respectful behavior on transit

-Status: A revised Code of Conduct will be brought to the Metropolitan Council for endorsement later this year; an anti-harassment campaign is also under development.
+Status: A revised Code of Conduct will be brought to the Metropolitan Council for endorsement later this year; revisions are being informed by input from staff and more than 700 customer surveys.
+An anti-harassment campaign is also under development.

 How can I share feedback?

 Questions and feedback should be sent to email@example.com